An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group

-We study the local equivalence problems of curves and surfaces in 3-dimensional Heisenberg group $H_1$ via Cartan's method of moving frames and Lie groups theory.
-We show the fundamental theorem of the curves and the surfaces in $H_1$ and find a complete set of invariants for curves and surfaces respectively.
-As the application of the main theorem for curves, we show Crofton's formula in terms of p-area, which makes the connection between the CR Geometry and the Integral Geometry.
+\Abstract{We show the fundamental theorems of curves and surfaces in the 3-dimensional Heisenberg group and f\/ind a complete set of invariants for curves and surfaces respectively.
+The proofs are based on Cartan's method of moving frames and Lie group theory.
+As an application of the main theorems, a Crofton-type formula is proved in terms of p-area which naturally arises from the variation of volume.
+The application makes a connection between CR geometry and integral geometry.}